New Additions to the page.

 Updates to the page.

-San Bernardino - Riverside - Others Areas
+San Bernardino and Riverside Counties

 This was located at the corner of California and Fair Oaks in Pasadena.
 As of August 2005 when the following photos were taken, the place was fenced off and was probably torn down.